liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The `convert.processes` Key is No Longer Declared in `portal.properties`, but Contributed through OSGi Modules
+### Convert Process Classes Are No Longer Specified via the `convert.processes` Portal Property, but Are Contributed as OSGi Modules
 - **Date:** 2014-Oct-09
 - **JIRA Ticket:** LPS-50604

 #### What changed?

-The class `com.liferay.portal.convert.ConvertProcess` has been renamed to `com.liferay.portal.convert.BaseConvertProcess` while the former has been converted to an interface.
+The implementation class `com.liferay.portal.convert.ConvertProcess` was renamed `com.liferay.portal.convert.BaseConvertProcess`.
+An interface named `com.liferay.portal.convert.ConvertProcess` was created for it.

-The `convert.processes` key in `portal.properties` no longer exists and `ConvertProcess` implementations must be registered as OSGi components.
+The `convert.processes` key was removed from `portal.properties`.
+Consequentially, `ConvertProcess` implementations must register as OSGi components.

 #### Who is affected?

-This will affect any implementations of `ConvertProcess`.
-Until version 6.2, this type of service could only be implemented with EXT plugins given that they needed to extend from a class inside `portal-impl`.
+This affects any implementations of the former `ConvertProcess` class, including `ConvertProcess` class implementations in EXT plugins.
+Until version 6.2, this type of service could only be implemented with an EXT plugin, given that the `ConvertProcess` class resided in `portal-impl`.

 #### How should I update my code?

-Developers should replace `extends com.liferay.portal.convert.ConvertProcess` with `extends com.liferay.portal.convert.BaseConvertProcess` and annotate the class with `@Component(service=ConvertProcess.class)`.
+You should replace `extends com.liferay.portal.convert.ConvertProcess` with `extends com.liferay.portal.convert.BaseConvertProcess` and annotate the class with `@Component(service=ConvertProcess.class)`.

 Then turn your EXT plugin into an OSGi bundle and deploy it to the portal.
 You should see your convert process in the configuration UI.

 #### Why was this change made?

-This change is included in the ongoing strategy to modularize Liferay Portal by means of an OSGi container.
+This change was made as a part of the ongoing strategy to modularize Liferay Portal by means of an OSGi container.

 ---------------------------------------